Recognising domestic abuse

 In an emergency, always call 999

-Some of the most emotional and traumatic crime can take place between the people closest to us.
+Some of the most emotional and traumatic crimes can take place between the people closest to us.

 Domestic abuse is a pattern of controlling behaviour that can lead to physical and sexual violence, and is not necessarily a problem with managing anger.
-It can happen to anyone regardless of age, race, background, sexuality.
-Both women and men are abused.
+It can happen to anyone regardless of age, race, background or sexuality.
+Both women and men can be abused.

 Some common traits of abuse can be:

 - Threatening or intimidating behaviour - Domestic abuse isn’t always violent, but it can often escalate to physical abuse.